 You know that bias can enter an AI system through a product’s creators, through training data (or lack of information about all the sources that contribute to a dataset), or from the social context in which an AI is deployed.

 Before someone starts building a given system, they often make assumptions about what they should build, who they should build for, and how it should work, including what kind of data to collect from whom.
 This doesn’t mean that the creators of a system have bad intentions, but as humans, we can’t always understand everyone else’s experiences or predict how a given system will impact others.
 We can try to limit our own assumptions from entering into a product by including diverse stakeholders and participants in our research and design processes from the very beginning.
 We should also strive to have diverse teams working on AI systems.
-Check out the Business Value of Equality Trail to learn more about the advantages of hiring diverse teams.

 AI models need training data, and it’s easy to introduce bias with the dataset.
 If a company historically hires from the same universities, same programs, or along the same gender lines, a hiring AI system will learn that those are the best candidates.
 The system will not recommend candidates that don’t match those criteria.